ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure DNS: Provides ultra-fast DNS responses and ultra-high domain availability.

-Azure Content Delivery Network (CDN): Delivers high-bandwidth content to customers globally.
+Azure Content Delivery Network (CDN):
 - PaaS
-- a secure, reliable, and fast content delivery network.
+- a secure, reliable, and fast network to deliver high-bandwidth content to customers globally.
 - reduce load times, save bandwidth, and improve responsiveness.
-- develop and manage websites and mobile apps, as well as accelerate streaming media and game software, firmware updates, and IoT endpoint encoding and delivery.
+- develop and manage websites and mobile apps
+- accelerate streaming media and game software, firmware updates, and IoT endpoint encoding and delivery.

 Azure DDoS Protection: Protects Azure-hosted applications from distributed denial of service (DDOS) attacks.

-Azure Traffic Manager: Distributes network traffic across Azure regions worldwide.
+Azure Traffic Manager: Distributes network traffic across Azure **regions worldwide**.

 Azure ExpressRoute: Connects to Azure over high-bandwidth dedicated secure connections.
 - transfer data from your on-premises datacenter to Azure Public Cloud
 - not charged for inbound data transfer

-Azure Network Watcher: Monitors and diagnoses network issues by using scenario-based analysis.
+Azure Network Watcher: Monitors and diagnoses network issues by using **scenario-based** analysis.

 Azure Firewall: Implements high-security, high-availability firewall with unlimited scalability.

-Azure Virtual WAN: Creates a unified wide area network (WAN) that connects local and remote sites.
+Azure Virtual WAN: Creates a unified wide area network (WAN) that connects **local and remote sites**.

 #### Storage
 ##### Azure Blob storage:
 - Storage service for very large objects, such as video files or bitmaps.
--  used to store blob type data and acts as an Azure virtual machine disk.
+-  used to store blob type data and acts as an Azure virtual machine disk - data disk:

-data disk:
     - attached to VMs
     - stored in the Blob service of Azure storage accounts

 ##### Azure File storage:
-- is used when you want have files that can be accessed **via the SMB 3.0 and HTTPS protocol**
+- used for files that can be accessed via the *SMB 3.0, HTTPS protocol or network File System (NFS) protocol*
+    - SMB: provides a way for a computer's client applications to read and write to files and to request services from server programs
 - File shares that can be accessed and managed like a file server.
-- Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol
 - Azure file can be mounted simultaneously via cloud or on-premises deployments on Windows, Linux, and macOS
-- use Azure File Sync to cache your Azure file on Windows Server for quick access to where your data is being used
+- use **Azure File Sync** to cache your Azure file on Windows Server for quick access to where your data is being used

-Azurefile share can be used to:
+Azure file share can be used to:
 - Replace or supplement on-premises file servers
 - "lift and shift" applications. (move both the application and its data to cloud)
 - Simplify cloud development: